 LeetCode 172 Factorial Trailing Zeroes (Medium)| Count Trailing Zeroes in Factorials Solution In Java

-The Secret Behind Trailing Zeroes in Factorials
+Why Trailing Zeroes Occur in Factorials

 private static int getTrailingZeros(int n) {